-3mil vs. 5mil PTFE: What’s the difference and which should I buy?
+3mil vs. 5mil PTFE: Which should I buy?

 3mil vs 5mil PTFE: All Your Questions Answered